oncodash/ontoweaver/README.md

 ## Overview

-OntoWeaver is a tool for importing tables data in Semantic Knowledge Graphs (SKG) databases.
+OntoWeaver is a tool for importing table data in Semantic Knowledge Graphs (SKG) databases.

-OntoWeaver allows to write a simple declarative mapping to express how columns from a [Pandas](https://pandas.pydata.org/) table are to be converted as typed nodes or edges in a SKG.
+OntoWeaver allows writing a simple declarative mapping to express how columns from a [Pandas](https://pandas.pydata.org/) table are to be converted as typed nodes or edges in an SKG.

 ![](docs/OntoWeaver_logo__big.svg)

-It provides a simple layer of abstraction on top of [Biocypher](https://biocypher.org), which remains responsible for doing the ontology alignment, supporting several graph database backend, and allowing reproducible & configurable builds.
+It provides a simple layer of abstraction on top of [Biocypher](https://biocypher.org), which remains responsible for doing the ontology alignment, supporting several graph database backends, and allowing reproducible & configurable builds.

 With a pure Biocypher approach, you would have to write a whole adapter by hand,